DMPS/Bad-Eggs/README.md

 5.)
 The Sanctions API matches all payor/counterparty names against a current list of all persons and entities subject to sanctions in the UK.
 Source: http://www.hm-treasury.gov.uk/fin_sanctions_index.htm

 6.)
-Bob recieves a push notification on his phone to say that the incoming payment of £3500 from Xavier's company a transaction is potentiall fraudulent.
+Bob recieves a push notification on his phone to say that the incoming payment of £3500 from Xavier's company a transaction is potentially fraudulent.
+He submits a suspicious activity report (SAR) to the National Crime Agency.

+<b>The Benefits:</b>
+-Bob just has to log in and Bad Eggs takes care of the rest!
+We monitor his transactions and alert him of any suspicious activity
+-As an investor, Bad Eggs has low implementation and build costs, so your ROI is high

 <b>Suggested Outputs:</b>